 Up to a third of the wine in each barrel may be removed each year and transferred to another barrel for feeding (fractional blending), a process starting from the top and working down and to the right.
 Wine passing through a solera system is composed of several vintages with the oldest at the solera.
 The solera level is never fully emptied.

-Yet another kind of true, but, it is different at sherry bodegas.
-If you want to know the truth, Amber at SpitBucket busts several myths about the solera process.
+As I mentioned, this process is true yet different at sherry bodegas.
+If you want to know more, Amber at SpitBucket busts several myths about the solera process.

 Tasting and Pairing Sherry

 While I thoroughly enjoyed tasting the nuances of each sherry, I had an eye-opening fantastic time pairing them with foods.
-Here are three dry styles I chose from Grupo Estevez and the dishes, which also pair nicely with this time of year!
+Here are three dry styles I chose from Grupo Estevez and the dishes paired with each.

 Amontillado begins as a Fino aging under flor.
 After 4 to 5 years, it is actively killed off by adding alcohol (to around 18% abv) and continues life oxidatively.
 They can retain Fino characteristics (tangy salinity, iodine) yet tend towards richer nuttiness and umami flavors.
 The fusion of two aging processes makes Amontillado extraordinarily complex and intriguing.